Fraternity & Sorority Life

 Our Greek Communities

-We offer twenty-seven nationally affiliated chapters.
+We offer twenty-six nationally affiliated chapters.

 Culturally-Based Organizations